Your startup needs an Operating System. Your planning and goals system is a fundamental part of that Operating System.

 - You may not need individual goals for your company or team, or you may want to leave the decision about whether to have individual goals up to the managers.

 - Start your strategic planning mid-year at the latest.
 Then start the planning process in September.
-That way, you won’t be rushed and you’ll finish in time to present to the company and board in December and start executing in January.
-For the non-annual, sub-planning cycles (quarters, six week cycles, however you plan), you can do the process in the two to three weeks starting at the end of each previous cycle.
-See the attached planning template for more detail.
+That way, you won’t be rushed and you’ll finish in time to present to the team and board in December and start executing in January.
+For the non-annual, sub-planning cycles (quarters, six week cycles, months, however you plan), you can do the process in the two to three weeks starting at the end of each previous cycle.
+See the planning templates below for more detail.

 - The planning process should have an owner who manages the process, ensuring everything is done on time and done right.